nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 A special case of this takes place when the `INDEX` value is not a number.

 ##### Parameters do not conform to required values
 This error typically shows a message along the following lines: `[Parameter name] must be [some condition]`.
+E.g.
-E.g `Room numbers should be formatted as such: XY-ABC, where XY can be any pair of digits except 00, and ABC can be any 3 digits.`
+`Room numbers should be formatted as such: XY-ABC, where XY can be any pair of digits except 00, and ABC can be any 3 digits.`